-Risk management policies are established to identify and analyse the risks faced by the company, to set appropriate risk limits and controls, and to monitor risks and adherence to limits.
-Risk management policies and systems are reviewed regularly to reflect changes in market conditions and the company's activities.
+Risk management policies are established to identify and analyse the risks faced by the Company, to set appropriate risk limits and controls, and to monitor risks and adherence to limits.
+Risk management policies and systems are reviewed regularly to reflect changes in market conditions and the Company's activities.

-The management and administration of the company is outsourced to Peoplecare Health Limited under the terms of a five (5) year management agreement.
-The current agreement is the second five (5) year term.
-The Risk Committee is responsible for monitoring Peoplecare's compliance with the risk management policies and procedures that are in place and reviews the adequacy of the risk management framework in relation to the risks faced by the company.
+The management and administration of the Company is outsourced to Peoplecare Health Ltd under the terms of a five (5) year management agreement.
+The Risk Committee is responsible for monitoring Peoplecare's compliance with the risk management policies and procedures that are in place and reviews the adequacy of the risk management framework in relation to the risks faced by the Company.
 The Risk Committee is assisted in its oversight role by internal audit functions performed by a professional services firm.
-The Internal Auditor undertakes both regular and ad hoc reviews of risk management controls and procedures, the results of which are reported through the company's Audit Committee to the Board of Directors.
+The Internal Auditor undertakes both regular and ad hoc reviews of risk management controls and procedures, the results of which are reported through the Company's Audit Committee to the Board of Directors.

-a) Credit risk
+(a) Credit risk

-Credit risk is the risk of financial loss to the company if a customer or counterparty to a financial instrument fails to meet its contractual obligations, and arises principally from the company's receivables from policyholders (insurance contracts), other customers and investment securities.
+Credit risk is the risk of financial loss to the Company if a customer or counterparty to a financial instrument fails to meet its contractual obligations, and arises principally from the Company's receivables from policyholders (insurance contracts), other customers and investment securities.